A Geometric Structure Associated with the Convex Polygon: Computation -- answer the location queries mentioned in Theorem

-\subparagraph*{Acknowledgements.} The author thanks our god for his grace and mercy.
-It is very lucky to find this novel structure, even though it takes me years to write this paper and \cite{arxiv:n2}.
-Through this research, I have a feeling that everything is rotating and everything is perfect.
+\subparagraph{Acknowledgement.} This work is mainly done during my Ph.
+D. at Tsinghua University.
+This work was supported by National Basic Research Program of China Grant 2007CB807900, 2007CB807901, and the National Natural Science Foundation of China Grant 61033001, 61061130540, 61073174.

-The author thanks Haitao Wang for fruitful discussions and for his considerate advices and helps on writing this paper, and thanks Andrew C. Yao, Jian Li, and Danny Chen for instructions, and Matias Korman, Wolfgang Mulzer, Donald Sheehy, Kevin Matulef, and anonymous reviewers from past conferences for many precious suggestions.
+The author thanks god for his amazing creation.
+After studying this mysterious structure, we got an impression that everything is perfect and rotating.
+The author thanks Haitao Wang for taking part in fruitful discussions and for many other helps, and thanks Andrew C. Yao, Jian Li, Danny Chen, Wolfgang Mulzer, Matias Korman, Donald Sheehy, Kevin Matulef, Junhui Deng, and anonymous reviewers from past conferences for many precious suggestions.
 Last but not least, the author appreciates the developers of Geometer's Sketchpad${}^\circledR$.